Magic squares, the symmetric group and M\"obius randomness: Number-theoretic connections

 and similarly,

-The gcd matrices one associates with the solutions counted by $M_k$ can be counted and in turn lead to bounds on $M_k$ as in \cite[Thm.~4]{Granville2001}.
-We refer the reader to Heap and Lindqvist \cite{Heap2016} for asymptotics results for $M_k(x)$ and $M_k(x,q)$, where the restriction $x^k \le q$ is naturally assumed in the latter case (cf. Harper, Nikeghbali and Radziwi\l\l \, \cite{Harper2015}).
-See also Harper \cite{Harper2019,Harper2020} estimates on $M_k(x)$ in a wide range of $k$, including non-integer $k$.
+The gcd matrices one associates with the solutions counted by $M_k(x,q)$ (if $x^k \le q$) and $M_k(x)$ can be counted and in turn lead to bounds on $M_k(x,q)$ and $M_k(x)$ as in \cite[Thms.~4.1--4.2]{Granville2001}.
+We refer the reader to Heap and Lindqvist \cite{Heap2016} for asymptotics results for $M_k(x,q)$ ($x^k \le q$) and $M_k(x)$ (cf.~Harper, Nikeghbali and Radziwi\l\l \, \cite{Harper2015}).
+See also Harper \cite{Harper2019,Harper2020} for estimates on $M_k(x)$ in a wide range of $k\ge 0$, including noninteger $k$.

 In function fields, the connection between character sums and secular coefficients is natural.
-If $\chi$ is a non-principal Dirichlet character modulo $Q$, we can form its Dirichlet L-function
+If $\chi$ is a nonprincipal Dirichlet character modulo $Q$, we can form its Dirichlet $L$-function

 which is a polynomial whose $n$th coefficient is \emph{exactly} a character sum.
-By Weil's RH, we can see that
+By Weil's Riemann hypothesis, we can see that